Cable Safe Zones: Wiring Regulations Explained

 Regulation 522.6.202 specifies that cables concealed in walls at a depth of less than 50mm and not installed in prescribed zones must be protected by one of the following methods:

 In modern domestic installations where most circuits are RCD-protected, the RCD protection option is often already satisfied.
 However, it is still best practice to follow safe zone routes wherever possible, because RCD protection limits the severity of the shock but does not prevent the cable from being damaged.
 A penetrated cable is still a fire and shock risk even with RCD protection.
+Any work involving concealed cables is likely to be notifiable under Part P.

 While the safe zone rules in BS 7671 Regulation 522.6 primarily address walls and partitions, cables in floors and ceilings also require careful routing and protection.